Kawaii: In East Asia and Southeast Asia

 Taiwanese culture, the government in particular, has embraced and elevated kawaii to a new level of social consciousness.
 The introduction of the A-Bian doll was seen as the development of a symbol to advance democracy and assist in constructing a collective imagination and national identity for Taiwanese people.
 The A-Bian dolls are kawaii likeness of sports figure, famous individuals, and now political figures that use kawaii images as a means of self-promotion and potential votes.
 The creation of the A-Bian doll has allowed Taiwanese President Chen Shui-bian staffers to create a new culture where the "kawaii" image of a politician can be used to mobilize support and gain election votes.

 Japanese popular "kawaii culture" has had an effect on Singaporean youth.
 The emergence of Japanese culture can be traced back to the mid-1980s when Japan became one of the economic powers in the world.
 Kawaii has developed from a few children's television shows to an Internet sensation.
 Japanese media is used so abundantly in Singapore that youths are more likely to imitate the fashion of their Japanese idols, learn the Japanese language, and continue purchasing Japanese oriented merchandise.

-The East Asian countries of Mainland China, Hong Kong, Taiwan and South Korea, as well as the Southeast Asian country of Thailand either produce kawaii items for international consumption or have websites that cater for kawaii as part of the youth culture in their country.
+The East Asian countries including China, Taiwan, South Korea, and Thailand either produce kawaii items for international consumption or have websites that cater for kawaii as part of the youth culture in their country.
 Kawaii has taken on a life of its own, spawning the formation of kawaii websites, kawaii home pages, kawaii browser themes and finally, kawaii social networking pages.
 While Japan is the origin and Mecca of all things kawaii, artists and businesses around the world are imitating the kawaii theme.

 Kawaii has truly become "greater" than itself.
 The interconnectedness of today's world via the Internet has taken kawaii to new heights of exposure and acceptance, producing a kawaii "movement".

 The Kawaii concept has become something of a global phenomenon.
 The aesthetic cuteness of Japan is very appealing to people globally.
+Things like Sanrio, My Melody, Gudetama and more are some popular kawaii things.
 The wide popularity of Japanese kawaii is often credited with it being "culturally odorless".
 The elimination of exoticism and national branding has helped kawaii to reach numerous target audiences and span every culture, class, and gender group.
 The palatable characteristics of kawaii have made it a global hit, resulting in Japan's global image shifting from being known for austere rock gardens to being known for "cute-worship".

-In 2014, the Collins English Dictionary in the United Kingdom entered "kawaii" into its then latest edition, defining it as a "Japanese artistic and cultural style that emphasizes the quality of cuteness, using bright colours and characters with a childlike appearance".
+In 2014, the Collins English Dictionary in the United Kingdom entered "kawaii" into its then latest edition, defining it as a "Japanese artistic and cultural style that emphasizes the quality of cuteness, using bright colors and characters with a childlike appearance".